Atlantic Shopping / Blog / Are Ornate Chair Legs Making A Comeback?

 This style went out of fashion when more intricate designs and shapes were introduced, but it became popular again by Thomas Chippendale in the 1700’s.
 In his designs, Chippendale gave it the name Marlborough leg and often added block feet to the design, it was seen as the alternative to the distinguished cabriole style.

 Today, simple and plain straight designs are the most common on modern chairs, forming a solid frame without distracting from the seat.
-Find it on the front legs of our classics, like the Roma Oak Dining Chair (pictured above).
+Find it on the front legs of our classics, like the Chicago Oak Dining Chair Cream (pictured above).

 Cabriole Leg